ufoscout/go-up/README.md

 os.Setenv("KEY_FROM_ENV", "ValueFromEnv")
 os.Setenv("CUSTOM_PREFIX_KEY_FROM_ENV", "ValueFromEnv_WithCustomPrefix")

-prefix := "CUSTOM_PREFIX_" // Only variables that have this prefix are loaded.
-The prefix is removed at runtime. toLowerCase := true // if true, the Env variable key is converted to lower case underscoreToDot := true // if true, the underscores "_" of the env variable key are replaced by dots "."
+// Loads only variables with this prefix.
+The prefix is removed at runtime. prefix := "CUSTOM_PREFIX_"
+// if true, the Env variable key is converted to lower case toLowerCase := true
+// if true, the underscores "_" of the env variable key are replaced by dots "." underscoreToDot := true

 up, err := go_up.NewGoUp().
  AddReader(go_up.NewEnvReader(prefix, toLowerCase, underscoreToDot)). // Loading environment variables